kamanashisroy/nginz/TASKS.md

 Tasks
 ========

-- [ ] Quit all child process.
+- [x] Quit all child process.
-- [ ] Do soft-quit to logoff and disconnect all the users.
+- [x] Do soft-quit to logoff and disconnect all the users.
+- [ ] Load test and report the result.

 ### Aroop
-- [ ] Turn of the HAS_THREAD from aroop core.
+- [ ] Turn off the HAS_THREAD from aroop core.
 We do not need threading or locking.
-- [ ] use OPP_PFACTORY_CREATE_FULL to tune all the flags.
+- [ ] Use OPP_PFACTORY_CREATE_FULL to tune all the flags.

 ### net